raspberrypilearning/paint-box/en/step_3.md

 when this sprite clicked
 broadcast (blue v)
 ```
+--- /task ---

+--- task ---

-Then click on the pencil sprite and add this code:
+Click on the pencil sprite and add this code:

 ![pencil](images/pencil.png)